Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool analyzes a whole code file from disk, using a specific verb and resource.
-It implicitly distinguishes from siblings like 'analyze_code' (likely for snippets) and 'compare_code' (for comparisons).
+The description clearly states 'Analyzes a whole code file from disk', specifying a verb and resource.
+It distinguishes from sibling 'analyze_code' by emphasizing file-based analysis and adds unique features like auto-language detection and chunking.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.